kamisch/OldMansSky/README.md

 ## UI
 I used Blender to create to background of the loading screen, and some other assets used in the game
 ## Notice
-Due to the University's closing of Student AFS space, the game is no longer on the website.
+Due to the University closing down Student AFS space, the game is no longer on the previous website.
 It is now on https://kamisch.github.io/OldMansSky/